razerofficial/cocos2d-plugin-razer-sdk/README.md

 ### RequestProducts

 `RazerSDK::requestProducts` returns the product information given a `std::string` vector of `identifiers`.
 This method should only be invoked after the `RazerSDK` has successfully initialized.
 The `RazerSDK::requestProducts` function takes a `std::string` vector for the `products` parameter.
 The `std::string` vector can contain `identifiers` that are `ENTITLEMENTS` and/or `CONSUMABLES`.
 The second parameter takes a pointer to a `CallbacksRequestProducts` that can be extended.
 The `OnSuccess` delegate is invoked if the operation completes successfully.
 The `OnFailure` delegate is invoked if the operation failed.
 The `OnCancel` delegate is invoked if the operation was canceled.
 The `OnSuccess` callback receives a `RazerSDK::Product` vector.
-The `RazerSDK::Product` structure provides the `Identifier`, `Name`, `Description`, `Local Price`, `Product Type` and several other fields.
+The `RazerSDK::Product` object provides the `Identifier`, `Name`, `Description`, `Local Price`, `Product Type` and several other fields.

 ```
 	std::vector<std::string> products;